cars10/elasticvue/README.md

 ### Self-hosted

-> **You have to configure your elasticsearch cluster if you want to use elasticvue via docker**
+> **You have to configure your elasticsearch cluster if you want to use elasticvue manually**

 Please check the [wiki](https://github.com/cars10/elasticvue/wiki/Building-Elasticvue) for more information.